rdfostrich/article-swj2020-cobra/content/solution.md

 and place a snapshot at the end, after which a new forward delta chain can build upon.

 [](#algorithm-fixup) shows a sketch of our fix-up algorithm in pseudo-code.
-First, the all aggregated deltas in the chain will be extracted as non-aggregated deltas by calling existing DM functionality in OSTRICH.
+First, the all aggregated deltas in the chain will be extracted as non-aggregated deltas by calling [existing DM functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
 We store the deletions as additions, and the additions as deletions.
-Next, we create a new delta chain, and insert these reversed deltas by calling existing ingestion functionality in OSTRICH.
+Next, we create a new delta chain, and insert these reversed deltas by calling [existing ingestion functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions).
-Once ingestion is done, the existing delta chain is replace by our new delta chain.
+Once ingestion is done, the existing delta chain is replaced by our new delta chain.

 <figure id="algorithm-fixup" class="algorithm numbered">
 ````/algorithms/fixup.txt````
 <figcaption markdown="block">
 Fix-up algorithm for reversing an existing bidirectional aggregated delta chain.
 </figcaption>
 </figure>